Home › Blog › Spring 2021 Property News

 Spring 2021 Property News

-It’s springtime.
-On a positive note, we have seen market activity in North West London increase gradually over the last month.
-Here is a short recapitulation of the latest news for property owners and landlords.
-Properties located in Hampstead, Belsize Park, West Hampstead, Hampstead Garden Suburb, Finchley, East Finchley, and Highgate:
+It’s springtime and we have seen market activity in North West London increase gradually over the last month.
+Here is a short recapitulation of the latest property news for property owners, buyers, tenants and landlords in central and north London.

 STAMP DUTY TAX (SDLT) HOLIDAY